13 Foods That Help With Bloating (And What to Avoid If You Always Feel Puffy)

 10. Grass-Fed Gelatin or Collagen

-One of my go-to products for gut-health is Vital Proteins Collagen Peptides.
+One of my go-to products for gut health is Vital Proteins Collagen Peptides.
 You simply stir it into your morning coffee or tea, toss it into your smoothie for a nutritional boost, and so many more fun ideas.
-And here’s a tip: you can even make a delightful jello-style snack using your favorite fruit juices!
+You can even make a jello-style snack using your favorite fruit juices!
+This is the easiest upgrade if you don’t want to change your meals.

 11. Ginger

-I’m not talking about that syrupy ginger ale kind that’s all sugar and hardly any spice.
-I mean the real deal, fresh ginger!
-It’s fantastic because it really helps move things along in your gut and can significantly reduce inflammation.
-I simmer fresh slices of ginger in hot water, then I add a spoonful of honey for some natural sweetness and a squeeze of lemon for that refreshing zing!
+Real ginger, not the fake syrup stuff, actually does something.
+It really helps move things along in your gut and can significantly reduce inflammation.
+I simmer fresh slices of ginger in hot water, then I add a spoonful of honey for some natural sweetness and a squeeze of lemon!

 12. Fresh Herbs Like Parsley, Cilantro & Basil

-These aren’t just for garnish.
+These are small additions but really effective.
 They’re natural diuretics, meaning they help get rid of excess water weight (aka puffiness).
 Add to rice, soups, or meat dishes.
 Or steep parsley in hot water for a DIY bloat tea.

 13. Ghee & Grass-Fed Butter